Doveweed; Prairie Tea; One-Seed Croton

 About This Plant

-Doveweed is a humble annual croton with silvery-yellow, fragrant leaves.
+Croton is a humble subshrub with silvery-yellow, fragrant leaves.
 The flowers are tiny.
-Ubiquitous in the rocky limestone of the Edwards Plateau and sandy soils, it forms a wild groundcover in areas too dry for turfgrasses.
+There are various native species called “doveweeds.”
+Ubiquitous in the rocky limestone of the Edwards Plateau, sandy soils and roadsides, they can form wild groundcovers in areas too dry for turfgrasses.
 “Tea” can be made by steeping the leaves.
 It may be difficult to find seed sources commercially, so preserve it if you have it on-site; it does, indeed, serve as a food source for doves and quail.

 None required.
 Annual; allow it to reseed in order to preserve it on-site.